zhou51320/nerv/llama.cpp/tools/server/README.md

 `n_keep`: Specify the number of tokens from the prompt to retain when the context size is exceeded and tokens need to be discarded.
 The number excludes the BOS token.
 By default, this value is set to `0`, meaning no tokens are kept.
 Use `-1` to retain all tokens from the prompt.

+`n_cmpl`: Number of completions to generate from the current prompt.
+If input has multiple prompts, the output will have N prompts times `n_cmpl` entries.

+`n_cache_reuse`: Min chunk size to attempt reusing from the cache via KV shifting.
+For more info, see `--cache-reuse` arg.
+Default: `0`, which is disabled.

 `stream`: Allows receiving each predicted token in real-time instead of waiting for the completion to finish (uses a different response format).
 To enable this, set to `true`.